UniversalDependencies/docs/_fr-dep/obl-mod.md

 udver: '2'
 ---

-In FrenchSpoken, the `obl:mod` relation is used for nominal adjuncts.
+FrenchSpoken uses  the `obl:mod` relation for nominal adjuncts.
 They can be (but are not always) introduced by a preposition.

 Here is an example from FrenchSpoken :